dankelley/dek_blog/_posts/2024-07-06-setting-up-lazyvim.md

 [https://www.youtube.com/watch?v=bbHtl0Pxzj8](https://www.youtube.com/watch?v=bbHtl0Pxzj8)
 that I found quite helpful.
 It scored lazyvim the highest of four tested distributions, but the others were nearly as high.
-The deciding factor for me was the author: it is the Folke Lemaitre, [https://github.com/folke](https://github.com/folke) who is a simply superstar in the neovim circles, having written the amazing `lazy` package plus much, much more (over 2000 commits in the first 6 months of the year!).
+The deciding factor for me was the author: it is the Folke Lemaitre ([https://github.com/folke](https://github.com/folke)) who is a superstar in the neovim circles, having written the popular `lazy` package plus many other important things (see e.g. the over 2000 commits in the first 6 months of the year so far).

 # Setting up lazyvim